kairosity/mp4-lionize/README.md

 - Clicking on any of the order numbers brings the user to that order summary page, which is a copy of the checkout success page they would have seen upon ordering the product.
 - They are also shown a toast alert informing them that this summary is a copy of a past order confirmation.
 - This page goes into more detail, listing all of the associated order details including the client billing details and price breakdowns.
-- This page also makes use of the extra navigation ease afforded by an obvious back button.
+- This page also makes use of an obvious back button with increases the user's ease of navigation.

 <br>